 Research - Jean Monnet Centre of Excellence

-The Centre of Excellence supports three research projects: one project on the international impact of the EU’s rules and regulation, one on the history and lessons learned from the Eurozone crisis, and a third one on the rise of populism in Central Europe and the challenges it poses for the EU.
+The Centre of Excellence supports two research projects: one project on the international impact of the EU’s rules and regulation and a second one on the rise of populism in Central Europe and the challenges it poses for the EU.

 "The Brussels Effect": How the EU Shapes the World Through Rules and Regulations